gravelcycles/Notes/SSH Onto The Lab Machines/README.md

     IndentityFile <the_name_of_your_ssh_key>
     ```

-    If you'd like to SSH without a password onto any other lab computer, add the following for each machine you want to log onto:
+    If you'd like to SSH without a password onto any other lab computer, add the following to your `config` file for each machine you want to log onto:

     ```
     Host <your_nickname_for_the_host_machine>